 Hell, even his bombastic rival, current President Donald Trump, has surprisingly restrained taste in watches.
 Trump’s three favourite watches include a Rolex ‘President’, a slim Patek Philippe Golden Ellipse he often sports when golfing and a Vacheron Constantin Historiques Ultra-Fine 1968, his most commonly worn piece.
 They’re all gold watches, sure, and none of them are exactly cheap, but they’re not as outrageous as you might expect.

 It’s not a mystery why most American politicians avoid being seen to worn expensive watches.
 They don’t want to look out of touch or be accused of largess.
-Other world leaders aren’t quite as restrained as Trump or Biden, however: Russian President Vladimir Putin is known for his love of Patek Philippe, A. Lange & Söhne and Blancpain pieces, and Cambodian Prime Minister Hun Sen was recently spotted wearing a limited-edition Richard Mille RM57-05 ‘Golden Eagle’ Tourbillon worth well over $1mil.
+Other world leaders aren’t quite as restrained as Trump or Biden, however: Russian President Vladimir Putin is known for his love of pricey A. Lange & Söhne and Blancpain pieces, and Cambodian Prime Minister Hun Sen was recently spotted wearing a limited-edition Richard Mille RM57-05 ‘Golden Eagle’ Tourbillon worth well over $1mil.
+Corruption pays, we suppose.

 Thankfully, Australian leaders are more subtle.
-Current Prime Minister Scott Morrison wears an un-flashy TAG Heuer Formula 1, and despite his riches, Malcolm Turnbull most commonly sported an Apple Watch during his tenure.
+Current Prime Minister Scott Morrison wears an un-flashy TAG Heuer Aquaracer, and despite his riches, Malcolm Turnbull most commonly sported an Apple Watch during his tenure (although he was also spotted rocking a vintage Rolex on occasion…)